 That starts with the city’s exceptional K-12 program in a diverse district that serves more than 16,000 students.
 Smith iterates the need to serve all students, making sure that in getting kids from point A to point B on a particular subject, they recognize “not all students start at A, and many go on to point C and beyond.”

-The district will begin all-day kindergarten in 2014.
-It's also dedicated to creating a learning environment that provides individual technology for all students for 1:1 computing study, regardless of background.
+The district began all-day kindergarten in 2014.
+It's also dedicated to creating a learning environment that provides individual technology for all students for 1:1 computing study.
 Although the district’s success levels are already high, with 80 percent of children going on to some form of post-secondary education, “we can’t afford for anyone to fall through the cracks,” Smith says.

-To that end, the city has begun design on C-TECH (Career Technical Education Center at Heintz), an extraordinarily innovative center on the Rochester Community and Technical College campus intended to meld the education and business communities and provide both hands-on vocational and career learning opportunities that prepare students for post-secondary study or train them directly for the job needs of the local business community.
+To that end, the city has begun design on CTECH (Career Technical Education Center at Heintz), an extraordinarily innovative center on the Rochester Community and Technical College campus designed to meld the education and business communities.
+CTECH will provide hands-on vocational and career learning opportunities to prepare students for post-secondary study as well as training for the job needs of the local business community.

 Colleges and Universities

-Rochester Community and Technical College shares its campus with a branch of Winona State University at the University Center Rochester, previously home to the University of Minnesota Rochester.
-UMR has recently established a separate, downtown campus near the Mayo Clinic, with the aim of serving more than 5,000 area students.
+Rochester Community and Technical College shares its campus with a branch of Winona State University at the University Center Rochester, previously home to the University of Minnesota Rochester (UMR).
+UMR has recently established a separate, downtown campus near the Mayo Clinic.
 The Mayo Medical School offers medical study and research programs as well.